alvin-franzk/csi-thingymajig/README.md

 ## Overview
 - Purpose
-	- The main purpose of this program is to assist those who have trouble organizing their thoughts and help create a flow that keeps the call in an enclosed environment, and in the end, create a CSI note.
+	- The main purpose of this program is to assist agents who have trouble writing their CSI notes.
 - Workflow summary
 	1. Agent opens the program alongside other CSR tools.
 	2. Agent does their usual call flow/greeting.
 	3. Agent inputs the necessary information needed in the fields for the task/concern to be resolved.
 	4. Premade scripts are given and the process of resolving the concern is shown.
-	5. Agent follows steps given from program.
 	6. Once task is resolved, a CSI is given for the Agent to copy and paste in their CSI tool.
-	7. The program resets the fields for the next caller.

 ---
-## VBA Form Design
+## ~~VBA Form Design~~ (REWRITING NEEDED; IGNORE FOLLOWING)
 - Controls used
 	- **Main Form**
 		- Text boxes